PoliceRewired/emergency-recorder/README.md

 When capture begins, the app offers 3 modes:
 * Photography (allow the user to point and click to take photos).
 No audio.
 * Burst mode (takes a series of photos, and stitches them together afterwards into a video).
 Audio recorded separately.
-* Full video (not yet supported - see dependencies, below).
+* Full video.
 Audio recorded with video.

 <br clear="right" />
 <img align="right" src="https://github.com/PoliceRewired/emergency-recorder/raw/master/Screenshots/007_2019-03-28-outgoing-call.png" width="320px" />